 All that’s well and good, but probably not what you’re here for.
 But that experience as my general education is part of what sets SCAD apart from the many liberal arts schools people often ask why I didn’t attend (particularly in conversations about my alma mater’s price tag).
 It’s also worth noting that my college has smaller class sizes than I think most people are familiar with.
 My largest class had 30 people, and my smallest had seven.

 This writing curriculum was exactly what I needed.
-True, my dream was to have a career based on writing fiction and novels.
+True, my dream was to have a creative writing career.
 But with that hefty price tag I mentioned came a lot of student loans; I needed a reliable career to pay them off.
 And if I could still do that with writing, fantastic!

 These are some of the classes I took as part of my major curriculum: